-Second Ten: During the second ten or eleven hours of class, we focus on CGI and the web.
+Second block: During the second twelve hours of class, we focus on CGI and the web.
 There is a program due about every two days, but the programs are a bit harder.
 We learn some regular expression processing.
 We end with the second midterm exam.